Jenrick ‘insistent’ housing plan pushed through before levy, document states

 Mr Jenrick has since had to quash his own approval, conceding the decision was “unlawful”.

-The letter, written by Sir Mark Sedwill, head of the civil service, is addressed to Labour’s shadow communities secretary Steve Reed in response to his questions on what basis the Housing Secretary approved the development and what contact he had with the developer.

-Mr Sedwill wrote that Mr Jenrick had “set out a full and factual account” of his actions, adding: “In light of this account, the Prime Minister considers that the matter is closed.”

-the newly released documents show that in a text to Mr Desmond on November 18 after spending time with him at an event, Mr Jenrick said: “Good to spend time with you tonight Richard.
+The newly-released documents show that in a text to Mr Desmond on November 18 after spending time with him at a Tory fund raising event event, Mr Jenrick said: “Good to spend time with you tonight Richard.
 See you again soon I hope.”

 Mr Desmond replied: “Thanks Robert I really appreciate your text Will call your office tomorrow to arrange Very best.”